 Equality Act 2010

-All installations shall comply with the provisions of the Equality Act, with regard to fixing heights, refer to ESS Standard Fixing Heights document.
+All installations shall comply with the provisions of the Equality Act, with regard to fixing heights, refer to the University’s Standard Fixing Heights document.

 Accessible WC’s and cubicles shall be set out in accordance with the relevant British Standard, Part M of the Building Regulations.
 Where there is a conflict in the design/layout clarification must be obtained from the University.